0xVitae/0xVitae/README.md

 I'm Oskar from Sweden, and I do smart-contract and Web development.
 I enjoy studying DeFi protocols by forking them and then iterating/optimizing for experimentation.
 I have one year of coding experience.
 You can find my lastest stream of thoughts or inspirations on twitter at https://twitter.com/0xVitae

-Skills: SOLIDITY / WEB3 JS / NODE JS / REACT / JS / HTML / CSS /
+Skills: SOLIDITY / WEB3 JS / NODE JS / REACT / HTML / CSS /

 - 🔭 I’m currently working on A DAO for hunting whales
 - 🌱 I’m currently learning smart contract efficiency and gas optimization